CitrineInformatics/community-tools/web_ui_examples/05_teams.md

 ![Team resources](fig/45_team_resources.png "Team resources")

 Clicking on the name of the resource will take you to that resource's page.
-As described in the image above, you can use the **Access** page for each resource to add that resource to a team.
+As described in the image above, you must use the **Access** page for each resource in order to add that resource to a team.

 ## Conclusion
 This concludes our discussion of how to create and manage Teams using the Citrination UI.
 If you have further questions, please do not hesitate to [Contact Us](https://citrine.io/contact/).